-After reading this specific news story, Dr. Luke Webb provides his input on this issue and reviews this NBC News article from an Asthma and Allergy Associates Physician’s perspective below.
-Not only does Dr. Webb want all of his AACOS patient’s to learn more about the asthma and poverty relationship.
+After reading this specific news story, Dr. Luke Webb provides his input on this issue and reviews this NBC News article.
+He gives an Asthma and Allergy Associates Physician’s perspective below.
+Dr. Webb wants all of his AACOS patients to learn more about the asthma and poverty relationship.